 The annual NACD and NACD Auxiliary Poster Contest provides students from kindergarten through 12th grade the chance to have their art displayed as part of a national conservation outreach initiative.
 Each year, the winning posters reflect NACD’s annual Stewardship theme, and highlight the work of conservation districts and their state conservation associations, auxiliaries and agencies to protect and enhance natural resources.
 The contest starts at the district level; winners advance to the state level, and then to the national level, where they receive recognition at NACD’s annual meeting.

 The poster contest is open to public, private, and home-schooled students.
 For more information on the 2018 competition requirements, click here, and remember that your local and state participation rules may differ from the national rules.
 The top three posters in each category of the national contest will receive monetary prizes.
 First place winners will receive $200; second place winners will receive $150; and third place winners will receive $100.
 The NACD Auxiliary, through their quilt project proceeds and the Albert I. Pierce Foundation, sponsor prizes at the national level.

 If you have any questions, contact NACD at email@example.com.

-Local and State Entry All entries at the local and state level contest must be submitted with this entry form by the due dates set by your local conservation district.
+Local and State Entry All entries at the local and state level contest must be submitted with this Local to State Form by the due dates set by your local conservation district.
 To find contact information for your local conservation district, click here.
 All poster submissions must by sponsored by your local conservation district.